 Remember that choosing natural products doesn't mean simply replacing your current products.
 This is about a way of life – Abundant Life!
 So take a step back and see if you can pinpoint what's causing your acne.

 If you're out of the teenage years, when hormonal changes are rampant and acne is expected, you have to really look at what might cause acne.
 For many, diet is a major culprit.
 Greasy foods, something you're allergic to, and carbs are all potential causes of breakouts.
 In 2014, the Journal of Drugs in Dermatology suggested that doctors should advise patients with acne to limit their refined carb intake.
-(1)
+(1) Check out MamaZ's Kitchen Makeover Guide for ideas on simple swaps that can help improve your diet.

 Other researchers suggest a more complicated set of causes to be attuned to – with the article in question simply referring to it as “modern life”!
 (2) Simply leading a stressful life could be triggering signals in your body that erupt on your skin.